Azure/azure-sdk-for-python/sdk/agrifood/azure-agrifood-farming/samples/README.md

 - [sample_hello_world.py][hello_world_sample] demonstrates the most basic operation that can be performed - creation of a Farmer.
 Use this to understand how to create the client object, how to authenticate it, and make sure your client is set up correctly to call into your FarmBeats endpoint.

+- [sample_farm_hierarchy.py][farm_hierarchy_sample] demonstrates how to create a simple [farm hierarchy][farm_hierarchy_docs], comprising of Farmer, Farm, Field and Boundary.

+- [sample_farm_hierarchy_complete.py][farm_hierarchy_complete_sample] builds on the previous sample to add to the previous sample, and demonstrate the relationships between Crops, Crop Varities, Seasons and Seasonal Fields and the other farm hierarchy objects.

+- [sample_satellie_download.py][satellie_download_sample] demonstrates FarmBeats' satellite integrations and how to ingest satellite imagery into the platform, and then download them onto a local directory.
+This demonstrates key concepts of how to create a job in FarmBeats, and how to poll on the completion of the job using the SDK.
+In the [corresponding async sample][satellie_download_async_sample] we demonstrate how to handle concurrent download of potentially hundreds of files by limiting the max concurrency using semaphores.

-- [sample_attachments.py][attachments_sample] demonstrates FarmBeats' capabaility of storing arbitrary files in context to the various [farm hierarchy][farm_hierarchy_docs] objects.
+- [sample_attachments.py][attachments_sample] demonstrates FarmBeats' capabaility of storing arbitrary files in context to the various farm hierarchy objects.
 We first attach some files onto a farmer and a farm, and then download all existing attachments for the farmer onto a local directory.

+- [sample_cascade_delete.py][cascade_delete_sample] demonstrates the usage of cascade delete jobs to perform cleanup of farm hierarchy objects.
+A cascade delete job handles the recursive deletion of all dependent data for the given parent resource.

 Additionally, for each sample, there are corresponding files in the [`samples/async`][async_samples] directory